fassko/fassko.github.io/_posts/2019-07-24-websockets-ios-13.md

 ### Checking connection state

-To monitor connection status you can do using [URLSessionWebSocketDelegate](https://developer.apple.com/documentation/foundation/urlsessionwebsocketdelegate) protocol.
+To monitor connection status you can use [URLSessionWebSocketDelegate](https://developer.apple.com/documentation/foundation/urlsessionwebsocketdelegate) protocol.
 You can check once connection has been opened or closed.

 ```swift